 “It has been particularly rewarding to see how my own developments in both confidence and ability have had such a positive impact on my pupils’ progress.”
 Rosanna Day, PGCE (English) graduate

-We hold our interviews in Portsmouth and during yours, you’ll need to demonstrate your knowledge and experience of your subject and the school system.
-We’ll send you an audit form to help you think about how your subject knowledge fits with the syllabus you want to teach, and how you might fill any gaps.
+We hold our interviews in Portsmouth.
+You will be asked to demonstrate your knowledge and experience of your subject and the school system.
+We will send you an audit form to help you think about how your subject knowledge fits with the curriculum you want to teach, and how you might fill any gaps.

 You’ll also be tested on reading and writing, take part in a group discussion, and will be asked to prepare a ‘microteaching’ lesson: ten minutes of teaching on a subject, skill or interest of your choice that you’ll deliver to your fellow applicants on the day.